zephir-lang/zephir-docs/en/config.md

 verbose
 ^^^^^^^
-Displays more detail in error messages from exceptions generated by :code:`zephir` commands (can also enable with :code:`-v`, or disable with :code:`-V`):
+Displays more detail in error messages from exceptions generated by :code:'zephir' commands (can also enable with :code:'-v', or disable with :code:'-V'):

 .. code-block:: json